LordHomie/Graduation-thesis-project-mipt-2022/README.md

 # Graph Theory application for traffic light control at crossroads
 ### Running the attached code

-To run my code, clone this repository first, then navigate into the interface folder via the `cd` command in your command prompt or terminal first.
+To run my code, clone this repository first, then navigate into the interface folder via the `cd` command in your command prompt or terminal.

 Then run `npm install` to install all required dependencies (this will create a `/node_modules` folder).